Medhavi1906/JeevanFlow/README.md

 ### AI-Powered Financial Journey & Decision-Support Platform

-JeevanFlow AI is an intelligent financial decision-support platform that helps users understand their financial health, analyze major financial goals, identify funding gaps, and explore the potential impact of financial decisions.
+JeevanFlow is an intelligent financial decision-support platform that helps users understand their financial health, analyze major financial goals, identify funding gaps, and explore the potential impact of financial decisions.

 The platform combines **Machine Learning, Explainable AI, Financial Analytics, and What-If Simulation** into a single application.